Arengario di Monza, guide to the discovery of the ancient town hall

 Regularity races for cars, when precision counts more than speed

-When one thinks of a car race, one tends to imagine four-wheeled racing cars whizzing on the asphalt at full speed.
+In regularity races, both for historic cars and for modern cars, it is not important to be the fastest but the most precise.
+In fact, during a regularity race, set times are communicated to the driver and navigator to complete the various sections of the route.
+In addition, it is necessary to maintain a fixed average pace.
+Here's how they work and who can participate.
+When you think of a car race, you tend to imagine four-wheeled racing cars hurtling across the asphalt at full speed.
 In reality, however, this is not always the case.
 In some races, in fact, the real goal is not to be faster than others by launching at hundreds of kilometers per hour, but to be more precise , sliding along the entire course with the regularity of a metronome.
-These are the so-called regularity races , a world that deserves to be known better.
+These are the so-called regularity races , a world that deserves to be better known.

 Driver for a day on the track of the Autodromo Nazionale Monza